 You may also want to talk to other scuba divers in PADI's online scuba community to get recommendations on particular scuba equipment brands and models.

 |If you have an appetite for excitement and adventure, odds are you can become an avid scuba diver.
 You'll also want to keep in mind these requirements:|

 Physical: For safety, all students complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
 If none of these apply, you sign the form and you're ready to start.
 If any of these apply to you, as a safety precaution your physician must assess the condition as it relates to diving and sign a medical form that confirms that you're fit to dive.
 In some areas, local laws require all scuba students to consult with a physician before entering the course.

 - 10 years old

-- Students younger than 15 years, who successfully complete the course qualify for the PADI Junior Open Water Diver certification, which they may upgrade to PADI Open Water Diver certification upon reaching 15.
+- Students younger than 15 years, who successfully complete the course qualify for the Junior Open Water Diver certification, which they may upgrade to an Open Water Diver certification upon reaching 15.

 About Physical Challenges: Any individual who can meet the performance requirements of the course qualifies for certification.
 There are many adaptive techniques that allow individuals with physical challenges to meet these requirements.
-Individuals with paraplegia, amputations and other challenges commonly earn the PADI Open Water Diver certification.
+Individuals with paraplegia, amputations and other challenges commonly earn the Open Water Diver certification.
 Even individuals with more significant physical challenges participate in diving.
-Talk to your PADI Instructor at Test the Waters for more information.
+Talk to Staff at Test the Waters for more information.

 - swim 200 metres/yards (or 300 metres/yards in mask, fins and snorkel).
 There is no time limit for this, and you may use any swimming strokes you want.